Greater Manchester Central (European Parliament constituency)

 Greater Manchester Central was, from 1984 to 1999, a European Parliament constituency centered on Greater Manchester, in North West England.

 Prior to its uniform adoption of proportional representation in 1999, the United Kingdom used first-past-the-post for the European elections in England, Scotland and Wales.
-The European Parliament constituencies used under that system were smaller than the later regional constituencies and only had one Member of the European Parliament each.
+The European Parliament constituencies used under that system were smaller than the later regional constituencies and had only one Member of the European Parliament each.

 Boundaries

 1984–1994: Altrincham and Sale, Davyhulme, Manchester Blackley, Manchester Central, Manchester Gorton, Manchester Withington, Manchester Wythenshawe, Stretford.

 1994–1999: Cheadle, Hazel Grove, Manchester Blackley, Manchester Central, Manchester Gorton, Manchester Withington, Stockport, Stretford.